Sjors/nado-book/resources/assume-utxo.md

 ### Downloading the Blockchain

-When you turn on your Bitcoin node it finds and connects to other peers, as we explained in chapter @sec:dns.
+When you turn on your Bitcoin node it finds and connects to other peers, as we explained in chapter 2.
 It then proceeds to download the blockchain.

 The most naive way of downloading the blockchain would be to just ask your peers to send you everything they’ve got.
 That’s not a good idea, because if any of your peers are malicious, they could trick you into downloading terabytes of fake blocks, until you run out of disk space and your node crashes.